MICHAEL KAUFMAN LICSW

 a) EMOTIONALLY DETACH (“Detach out of Love or Detach out of Anger.
 We all eventually Detach.”-Melody Beattie)

 b) “Honest and Direct Communication is the Antidote to Codependent Traits.”
-(9/28/21 Blog)
+(9/28/21 Blog) ...especially when we don't let our Angry, Resentful Advocate (#5) do the talking.

 c) "Resolved Conflicts Bring People Closer Together."
 (7/22/2022 Blog)

-d) "The Four Steps to Conflict Resolution" is how to have difficult conversations while Remaining in Self.
+d) "The Four Steps to Conflict Resolution" is how to have difficult conversations while Remaining in-Self.

 Flawed strategy: